spiral/docs/framework/memory.md

 ```

 ## Use Cases
-The general idea of memory is to speed up an application by caching execution result of some functionality.
+The general idea of memory is to speed up an application by caching the execution result of some functionality.
 The memory component
 is used to store the configuration cache, ORM and ODM schemas, console commands list and tokenizer cache;
 it can also be used to cache compiled routes and etc.

  > Application memory must never be used to store users data.

 ## Practical Example
-Let's view an example of a service used to analyze available classes to compute some behaviour (operations):
+Let's view an example of a service used to analyze available classes to compute some behavior (operations):

 ```php
 abstract class Operation